Treatment of Ewings sarcoma in Germany

 - Cytogenetic examination

 - Using a PCR (polymerase chain reaction)

 Biopsy can be excisional or incisional.
-Excisional biopsy is rarely applied as it requires the removal of the whole tumor.
-It’s possible at the beginning stage of Ewing’s sarcoma, when malformation has small size and is located in the convenient place for surgical resection.
+Excisional biopsy is rarely applied as it requires removal of the whole tumor.
+It’s possible at the beginning stage of Ewing’s sarcoma, when malformation has a small size and is located in the convenient for surgical intervention place.

 Incisional biopsy means taking tumor fragment for analysis.
 The procedure is held by one of the following ways: